SkylineCommunications/dataminer-docs/release-notes/DIS/DIS_2.39.md

 ### Fixes

-#### MIB browser would incorrectly not show any discreet values [185915]
+#### MIB Browser would incorrectly display "Integer" when selecting an OID containing discreet values [185915]

-For one MIB file (attached) where the OID has discreet values, the DIS MIB Browser displays the Syntax as Integer only and doesn't show the mapping of the discreet values.
-Using another MIB Browser, the mapping can be seen clearly.
+When you selected an OID that contained a series of discreet values, in the *Syntax* box, the *MIB Browser* would incorrectly display "Integer" instead of the actual values.